GrytsenkoAndrey/ed-laravel-eloquent-40-methods/README.md

 Example: Suppose you have a User model that has a posts relationship.
 You want to load the user along with their posts, but you're not sure if the posts relationship has already been loaded.

-Why: To conditionally eager load relationships that are not already loaded, optimizing database queries and avoiding the N+1 query problem.
+**Why**: To conditionally eager load relationships that are not already loaded, optimizing database queries and avoiding the N+1 query problem.

-When: Use loadMissing() when you want to load relationships on a model instance but only if they are not already loaded.
+**When**: Use loadMissing() when you want to load relationships on a model instance but only if they are not already loaded.
 This is particularly useful when you have conditional relationships that you want to load dynamically based on certain conditions or when loading relationships in a loop where some may have already been loaded.
 ```
 $user = User::find(1);